MicrosoftDocs/webview2-win32-reference/1-0-1010-prerelease/icorewebview2experimentalenvironment5.md

 ---
-description: This interface is an extension of the ICoreWebView2Environment.
+description: This interface is an extension of the ICoreWebView2Environment that manages user data folder.
 title: WebView2 Win32 C++ ICoreWebView2ExperimentalEnvironment5
 author: MSEdgeTeam
 ms.author: msedgedevrel